Showing posts with label Portugal. Show all posts

 Borrego.
 Throughout the Algarve there are patches of scrubby land with a few sheep and a shepherd.
 The shepherds are uniformly the sort of old men who feel they still need to do something useful (an affliction I have never suffered from).
 Lynne felt that as they went to so much effort it was rude not to eat some lamb.

 Lynne’s rack of lamb at the Casa Algarvia was top quality meat, perfectly cooked.
-It was marred, though, by a squirt of commercial mint sauce at the side of the plate, partly over some salad.
+Unfortunately it was marred by a squirt of sweet commercial mint sauce at the side of the plate, partly over some salad.
 I suspect unimaginative British tourists have for years been telling Portuguese restaurateurs that ‘we always eat lamb with mint sauce’ and this is the result.
-Mint sauce has its place in a British-style ‘roast dinner’, but it is just inappropriate here.
+Not all restaurants make this error, and mint sauce has its place in a British-style ‘roast dinner’, but here it was just inappropriate.

 Rack of lamb, Casa Algarvia, Carvoeiro, 2022